AnonymouX47/term-image/docs/source/glossary.rst

    rendered size
       The amount of space (columns and lines) that'll be occupied by a :term:`render output` **when drawn (written) onto a terminal screen**.

-      Every kind of :term:`render output` has a corresponding kind of render size, within the same contexts.

       .. seealso:: :py:attr:`Frame.render_size <term_image.renderable.Frame.render_size>`

    render width